rowlandcoping/cheese-and-beer/README.md

 MVP FEATURES:

- - Users can browse a a list of products
+ - Users can browse a list of products
  - Users can click to view individual products
  - Users can filter results by category by clicking on a product's category